Govind-techie/LeetCode/README.md

 - **Problem 543: Diameter of Binary Tree**
   *Compute the diameter (longest path between any two nodes) of a binary tree.
 Solved using postorder DFS traversal in **O(n)** time.*

+- **Problem 100: Same Tree**
+  *Determine whether two binary trees are the same.
+Solved using a recursive approach by comparing nodes one by one.
+Time complexity is **O(n)**.*

+- **Problem 572: Subtree of Another Tree**
+  *Check whether one binary tree is a subtree of another.
+Solved using recursion by checking each node in the larger tree as a potential root of the subtree.
+Time complexity is **O(m * n)** in the worst case.*

 ---

 ### 🔥 Medium Problems